 Factor Moderate influence Strong influence Influence by the owners Moderate probability of assets withdrawal by the owner.
 High probability of assets withdrawal by the owner.
-Other stress factors there are some facts which are not
+Other stress factors which can have a strong negative

 5.5.2 External support factors